Employee Policies are flexible rules you can configure to automatically calculate employee overtime, in/out and time range rounding, and more.

 - Policy Settings - The settings of the selected policy option.

 Overtime policies help you calculate consistent overtime patterns for your employees.
+There are additional overtime rules based on an employee's shift or location worked.

 Used to calculate an employee's overtime and/or doubletime over a week or biweekly.